thomastaylor312/helm-workshop/02-installing-charts/README.md

 This creates a "Release," which is the unique combination of your configuration applied to the chart.
 You can name the release or Helm will automatically generate one for you.
-The output shows all of the resources that were created and some getting started steps for this specfic chart.
+The output shows all of the resources that were created and some getting started steps for this specific chart.
 To see the status of all resources again, you can run `helm status <release_name>`.
 You'll also see that the output from installing the chart includes some steps specific for this chart.
 Follow those steps to take a look at your new wordpress server!